Insurance for Self-Build Campervans & Motorhomes

 How Do I Get My Converted Campervan Reclassified?

-Once you believe your van to campervan conversion is complete from a modifications perspective, the next step is to get the vehicle legally reclassified.
+Once you believe your van-to-campervan conversion is complete from a modification perspective, the next step is to get the vehicle legally reclassified.

-For the conversion to classify, the newly modified vehicle must meet the criteria outlined above – in terms of what should be included for the vehicle to classify as a motorhome.
-In short, this includes seats and a table, sleeping accommodation, cooking facilities and storage facilities.
+Your newly modified vehicle must meet the criteria outlined above to classify as a motorhome.
+In short, this includes seats and a table, sleeping accommodation, and cooking and storage facilities.

-Campervans and motorhomes fall into the DVLA category of motor caravan – and this should be correctly reflected in the vehicle’s V5C log book.
-Once the conversion has been completed, you must send the log book back to the DVLA for body type amendment, so the vehicle can be identified properly.
+Campervans and motorhomes fall into the DVLA category of motor caravan – and this should be correctly reflected in the vehicle’s V5C logbook.
+Once the conversion is complete, you must send the logbook back to the DVLA for body type amendment so the vehicle can be identified properly.

-Photographic evidence of the new conversion, along with a detailed description of the work carried out including receipts, should also be sent to the DVLA so that they can approve the change.
+You should also send photographic evidence of the new conversion to the DVLA, along with a detailed description and receipts for the work you've carried out, so they can approve the change.

 Can I Get Insured on a Part Converted Van or Motorhome?